davidu/FinancialLife/docs/README.md

 # Documentation

-This documentations aims to introduce the user into the concepts of financial_life to start developing your own applications.
+This documentations aims to introduce the user into the concepts of FinancialLife to start developing your own applications.

 ## User guide